 But it wasn’t until the year 2000 that the ramblers got what they always wanted — an act of Parliament that opened up huge sections of the country where people could roam free.

-Other European countries have similar laws, and some have gone even farther.
+Other European countries have similar laws, and some have gone even further.
 Norway, Finland, Sweden and Scotland provide nearly universal access to the whole countryside.

 In the United States, we have an incredible system of national parks, but very few rights to wander through private property.
 The idea of opening up private land to the public seems almost un-American.